spennyp/accousticHydrogenSensor/README.md

 $ mbed sterm > fileName.txt
 ```

-Note: This can also easily be run on an arduino (take the code from main.c and change pin labeling and syntax)
+Note: This can also easily be run on an arduino (take the code from main.cpp and change pin labeling and syntax)